smanivannan1/learning-management-system/README.md

 **Sachin Manivannan**

 ---
-I developed a full-stack web-based application that simulates key workflows of modern online learning systems, supporting both student and instructor access.
-Students can register, browse and enroll in available courses, submit course-specific assignments, and view grades for individual submissions and cumulative course performance.
-Instructors have a dedicated interface to view and manage student enrollment, create and update courses/content, post assignments, grade submissions, and manage students across multiple classes.
-The system automatically calculates and updates each student’s course grade by aggregating assignment scores, allowing students to view their performance across all enrolled courses in a centralized dashboard.
-I implemented secure role-based access in a microservices architecture, and designed a dynamic frontend webpage for personalized, user-specific content.
+I developed a full-stack web-based application that simulates the core workflows of modern online learning systems.
+The system offers an intuitive, role-specific interface that streamlines common academic interactions between students and instructors in an educational setting.
+Students can easily manage course enrollment, assignments, and academic progress through a personalized dashboard with dedicated pages for each enrolled course.
+Instructors are equipped with tools to post content, monitor student engagement, and deliver personalized feedback.
 I designed and populated the platform with real courses and layouts inspired by my university for demo purposes, and I hosted the application on the cloud so users can use it reliably without needing to install anything.

 You can test out the platform here: